NSW Population Health Survey (SAPHaRI). Centre for Epidemiology and Evidence, NSW Ministry of Health.

 Healthy eating is important at any age, but establishing healthy eating habits in childhood and adolescence is an important basis for long term health.
 Although an adequate intake of fruit and vegetables has a protective influence on health, most population groups eat less than the recommended amounts of these foods.

 As nutritional needs differ at different stages of life, the National Health and Medical Research Council has developed dietary guidelines for babies, children, adolescents and adults in Australia.
 A guide for healthy eating supports these guidelines.

-For children aged 4-7 years, the dietary guidelines recommend daily consumption of at least 1 serving of fruit and 2 of vegetables; children 8-11 years should eat 1 serving of fruit and 3 of vegetables for children; and adolescents (12-18 years) should consume 3 servings of fruit and 4 of vegetables.
+For children aged 2-3 years, the dietary guidelines recommend daily consumption of at least 1 serving of fruit and 2.5 servings of vegetables; children 4-8 years should eat 1.5 servings of fruit and 4.5 servings of vegetables; children 9-11 years, and adolescent girls (12-18 years) should consume 2 servings of fruit and 5 servings of vegetables; adolescent boys should consume 2 servings of fruit and 5.5 servings of vegetables.

 The helpings or serves are defined as follows: 1 serve of vegetables is equivalent to 1/2 cup of cooked vegetables or 1 cup of salad vegetables, and 1 serve of fruit is equivalent to serve is equivalent to 1 medium piece or 2 small pieces of fruit.

-Inadequate fruit and vegetable consumption was estimated to be responsible for 2.1% of the total burden of disease in Australia in 2003 and is associated with coronary heart disease, some cancers, Type 2 diabetes, overweight and obesity, osteoporosis, dental caries, gall bladder disease, and diverticular disease.
+Inadequate fruit and vegetable consumption were estimated to be responsible for 2.0% and 1.4% of the total burden of disease respectively in Australia in 2011.
+Low fruit and vegetable intake is associated with coronary heart disease, some cancers, and stroke.

 The NSW Healthy Eating and Active Living Strategy 2013-2018 provides a whole of government framework to promote and support healthy eating and active living in NSW and to reduce the impact of lifestyle-related chronic disease.